 The Default Credential Provider STS URL is the default STS endpoint URL for all WS-Trust enabled credential providers of this Web service security configuration.

-2.8.2.5 Configuring STS Security Policy: Standalone Client
+2.8.2.6 Configuring STS Security Policy: Standalone Client

-The following code example demonstrates setting the STS security policy on a client stub, as indicated in bold.
+The following code example demonstrates setting the STS security policy on a client stub, under JAX-RPC, as indicated in bold.